Jeunese/jeunese.github.io/docs/online-documentation.md

 ## What is good documentation?

-Good technical documentation is clear and useful to the reader, aided with the use of a [writing guide](https://jeunese.github.io/#/guidelines), along with empathy for the intended audience.
+Good technical documentation is clear and useful to the reader, aided with the use of a [style guide](https://jeunese.github.io/#/style-guide), along with empathy for the intended audience.

 Technical documentation also benefits from an efficient and effective process for delivering the output.